(602) 307-0808

 Board Certified Specialists | Top Phoenix Sex Conduct Lawyer

-As of the start of 2025, the State Bar of Arizona Board of Legal Specialization listed only 62 Criminal Law Specialists in the entire State.
-Of these 62, only 41 are located in Maricopa County and are allowed to handle private cases.
-DM Cantor has 2 Board-Certified Criminal Law Specialists, no other law firm in Arizona has more.
-When defending Marijuana Allegations, it is critical to have as many Board-Certified Criminal Law Specialists on your Legal Team as is possible.
+As of the start of 2026, the State Bar of Arizona Board of Legal Specialization listed only 49 Criminal Law Specialists in the entire State.
+Of these 49, only 36 are physically located in Maricopa County and are allowed to handle private cases.
+DM Cantor’s Criminal Law Practice has 3 Board-Certified Criminal Law Specialists, the most of any Law Firm in Arizona.
+When defending Criminal Allegations, it is critical to have as many Board-Certified Criminal Law Specialists on your Legal Team as is possible.

-The Specialization process is so rigorous that only 34 current Criminal Law Specialists were Certified since the turn of the Century!
+The Specialization process is so rigorous that only 28 current Criminal Law Specialists were Certified since the turn of the Century!
 In addition, all Specialists must be approved for Re-Certification every 5 years.
-At DM Cantor, our 2 Board Certified Criminal Law Specialists have conducted Jury Trials on countless Marijuana cases.
+At DM Cantor’s Criminal Law Practice, our 3 Board-Certified Criminal Law Specialists have conducted Jury Trials on countless Theft cases.

-Every Major Felony Marijuana case defended by DM Cantor includes at least 1 Board Certified Criminal Law Specialist on the legal team who is directly handling or supervising the Defense.
+Every Major Felony case defended by DM Cantor’s Criminal Law Practice includes at least 1 of our three (3) Board-Certified Criminal Law Specialist on the legal team who is directly handling or supervising the Defense.

 We wouldn’t have it any other way.